Mathias Kjølø

-Mathias Ullereng Kjølø (born 27 June 2001) is a Norwegian professional footballer who plays as a midfielder for Eredivisie club Twente.
+Mathias Ullereng Kjølø (born 27 June 2001) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Rosenborg.

 He is a son of Mike Kjølø, mainly known for his career with AIK.

 Club career

 Kjølø was born in Oslo and played youth football with Kjelsås until 2016, after which he left for Vålerenga.

 PSV

-After six months with Vålerenga, he was sent on loan to Dutch Eredivisie club PSV Eindhoven, who then signed him to a permanent deal in 2018.
+After six months with Vålerenga, he was sent on loan to Dutch club PSV Eindhoven, who then signed him to a permanent deal in 2018.
 He made his professional football debut for the reserve team Jong PSV in the second-tier Eerste Divisie on 13 January 2020 in a 0–0 draw at home against Jong Ajax.
 On 16 October 2020, he signed a two-year extension to his contract, keeping him at PSV until the summer of 2023.

-He made his first-team debut for PSV on 8 November 2020 in a 3–0 domestic league win over Willem II, coming on as a substitute for Ibrahim Sangaré in the 88th minute.
+He made his first-team debut for PSV on 8 November 2020 in a 3–0 Eredivisie win over Willem II, coming on as a substitute for Ibrahim Sangaré in the 88th minute.